pepone/redhat-rpm-config/buildflags.md

 entries), which can lead to errors (crashes) if IFUNC resolvers are executed before the shared object containing them is fully relocated.

+To switch on these checks, define this macro in the RPM spec file:

+    %define _strict_symbol_defs_build 1

-With the default flags, link failures will occur if the linker command line does not list all shared objects which are needed.
+If this RPM spec option is active, link failures will occur if the linker command line does not list all shared objects which are needed.
 In this case, you need to add the missing DSOs (with linker arguments such as `-lm`).
 As a result, the link editor will also generated the necessary DT_NEEDED entries.

 In some cases (such as when a DSO is loaded as a plugin and is